 Mr. Moore has over twelve years of experience on our board of directors and audit committee.
-He also has senior executive, operating, corporate governance, financial accounting and auditing experience from one of the largest independent international public accounting firms and from other publicly held entities for which he currently serves or formerly served.
+He also has senior executive, operating, corporate governance, finance, financial accounting and auditing experience from one of the largest independent international public accounting firms and from other publicly held entities for which he currently serves or formerly served.

 General Thomas P. Stafford (retired), age 85, served on our board of directors from 1984 to 1986 and was re-appointed in 2000.
 Gen. Stafford was selected as an astronaut in 1962, piloted Gemini VI in 1965 and commanded Gemini IX in 1966.
 In 1969, Gen. Stafford was named Chief of the Astronaut Office and was the Apollo X commander for the first lunar module flight to the moon.
 He commanded the Apollo-Soyuz joint mission with the Soviet cosmonauts in 1975.
 He then served as U.S. Air Force Deputy Chief of Staff for Research and Development and Acquisition.
 After his retirement from the United States Air Force in 1979 as Lieutenant General, he became chairman of Gibraltar Exploration Limited, an oil and gas exploration and production company, and served in these positions until 1984, when he joined General Technical Services, Inc., a consulting firm.
 Gen. Stafford was also affiliated with Stafford, Burke and Hecker, Inc., a Washington-based consulting firm, from 1982 until 2005.
 Gen. Stafford has more recently served as an advisor to a number of government agencies including the National Aeronautics and Space Administration (NASA) and the Air Force Material Command.
 He is currently chairman of the NASA Advisory Council Task Force on the International Space Station Program, and also served as co-chairman of the Stafford-Covey NASA Space Shuttle Return to Flight Task Group.
 Gen. Stafford has received many honors and decorations including the Congressional Space Medal of Honor.
 He was elected to the National Academy of Engineering in 2014.
-Gen. Stafford serves as chairman of each of our audit committee and management development and compensation committees.
+Gen. Stafford serves as chairman of each of our audit committee and management development and compensation committee.
+Since 2013, he has served a director of Kronos Worldwide and a member of its audit and management development and compensation committees.